carpentries-incubator/machine-learning-novice-python/_episodes/03-learning.md

 Finding the best model means defining "best".
 We need to have some way of quantifying the difference between a "good" model (capable of making useful predictions) vs a "bad" model (not capable of making useful predictions).

 We typically define a function that quantifies how closely our predictions fit to the known target values.
-This is our loss function (you will hear "objective function", "error function", and "cost function" used in a similar way).
+This is our loss function.
+You will hear "objective function", "error function", and "cost function" used in a similar way.

 Mean squared error is a common example of a loss function, often used for linear regression.
-We measure the distance between each known target value ($y$) and our prediction ($y_{hat}$), and then we take the square.
+For each prediction, we measure the distance between the known target value ($y$) and our prediction ($y_{hat}$), and then we take the square.

 ```python
 import pandas as pd